BOBANOVIORGANI/solaron-0bab6/content/pages/solarlight-1.md

         self:
           textAlign: left
     text: >
-      Why you should get this PowerBank over the others you might ask?
-Well, for first, this product is not designed for exact smartphone linup or brand, any smartphone will charge at max speed that device support.
-Also, for this price, you get some of the amazing features that you won't get with most of the other PowerBanks, like already mentioned, solar replenishment of the PowerBank, wireless charging, and more colours than regular black and white.
+      Why you should get this lamp over the others you might ask?
+Well, for first, this lamp has chargable battery so you won't need to change it when it get empty, you will be able to charge it with your USB cable or solar energy which is the main concept.
+Also, for this price, you get some of the amazing features that you won't get with most of the other lamps, like already mentioned, solar replenishment of the lamps and more colours than regular.
     actions:
       - type: Button
         label: '29.99'